onepanelio/core-docs/docs/reference/overview.md

 ---
-title: Overview
+title: User guide
-sidebar_label: Overview
+sidebar_label: User guide
-description: Onepanel reference documentation
+description: Onepanel - User guide
 ---

-In this section, you can dive deeper into using and customizing the different components of Onepanel.
+In this section, you can dive deeper into using and customizing the different user facing components of Onepanel.